Azuriom/azuriom.com/content/en/docs/api-auth.md

 |--------------|---------------------|
 | access_token | Unique access token |

-##### Réponse
+##### Response

-Returns the user with his various information, and the unique token which can be used to verify the connection or to disconnect.
+Returns the user and the unique token that can be used to verify the connection or to log out.

 Success response example (HTTP `2xx`):

 ```json
 {
     "id": 1,